 “Orange peel has a few things going for it: it’s aromatic, it’s bitter, it’s sour.
 But there’s also that quality that seems to only be there in all citrus fruits: it’s got a brightness to it.
 If you peel open an orange, that brightness is like a break in the clouds on an overcast day: it lets the light in, dispels the dampness, shining light into the dark shadows.”
 (Source: Rebecca Altman, Orange and orange blossom, Kings Road Apothecary, rtvd.
 2018-12-08)

 A wide variety of citrus fruits can produce essential oils for those notse, and include chinotto, bergamot, kumquat, lime, citruses (oranges and lemons), bitter orange, grapefruit, pomelo, mandarin orange and tangerine.
 The petals of orange blossom, as opposed to the peels, can be distilled or pressed into delicately scented orange flower water, which is also used in fragrances.
-This smells lighter, sweeter and more pleasant than oil from the peel:
+This smells lighter, sweeter and more pleasant than the oil from the peel.

 The sweetest, sunniest lemons in the world

 Despite the reputation for smelling somewhat like a hospital, not all oranges and lemons are bitter and sharp.
 There is a place where, supposedly, the sweetest oranges in the world are grown: – Amalfi, on the coast of Italy.
 In Monty Don’s TV program, Italian Gardens, (episode The South) he wanders through Italy to demonstrate the development of Italian gardens from classical, formal, patterned designs in the Baroque period, to small, hand-tended plots hidden from the encroaching cities and madding crowds.
 One place he went to was on the Amalfi coast: